ssatti0/Springboard_work/Capstone 1 project/Readme.txt

    + filling of missing values.
 3. Prediction of Wind_Chill and using the model to fill in the missing values.
 4. Data Storytelling
+5. Statistical analysis: Hypothesis testing and effect of sample size on p-value.